 Published Feb 14, 2026

-Microsoft Teams will introduce an admin-controlled option for simpler 8-digit numeric-only meeting passcodes, off by default and requiring opt-in.
-Rollout begins April 2026.
-This reduces passcode complexity but lowers cryptographic strength.
-Existing meetings remain unchanged; admins should review security policies before enabling.
+Microsoft Teams will introduce an admin-controlled option for simpler, 8-digit numeric-only meeting passcodes, off by default and requiring explicit enablement.
+Rollout begins April 2026 with phased availability.
+Numeric passcodes reduce cryptographic strength but do not affect other meeting security controls.
+Admins should review policies before enabling.

 Introduction